 Our venues can cater for a wide range of activities and gatherings, such as seminars and fundraising activities.
 Our buildings are a great choice to host your event, the accessibility, in-house facilities, our open-door policy make our halls always continuously booked and very eventful.

-We organise an annual Muslim Cultural Festival where we welcome families and communities from all faiths and backgrounds to have the opportunity to come together, celebrate, promote and enjoy a great day out!
+We organise the annual ‘Nottingham Cultural Festival’ where we welcome families and communities from all faiths and backgrounds to have the opportunity to come together, celebrate, promote and enjoy a great day out!